Great Books of the Western World: Rationale

-Since the great majority of the works were still in print, one critic noted that the company could have saved two million dollars and simply written a list.
+Since the great majority of the works were still in print, one critic remarked that the company could have saved two million dollars and simply written a list.
 Dense formatting also did not help readability.
 Nonetheless, Encyclopædia Britannica's aggressive promotion produced solid sales.

 The second edition selected translations that were generally considered an improvement, though the cramped typography remained.
 Through reading plans and the Syntopicon, the editors attempted to guide readers through the set.

 Response to criticisms

 The editors responded that the set contains wide-ranging debates representing many viewpoints on significant issues, not a monolithic school of thought.
 Mortimer Adler argued in the introduction to the second edition: